crf8472/libarcstk/BUILD.md

 	$ cmake --build build --target libarcstk_coverage

 to generate code coverage reports.

 Either gcovr or lcov is required to generate coverage reports.
-If both tools are available, gcovr is used.
+If both tools are available, gcovr is preferred.
 In either case after building the target the coverage report is generated in ``build/coverage-report/index.html``.

 ### Clang-tidy analysis report